 - Avoid foods that increase your stomach’s acidity (tomato sauce, alcohol, chocolate)

-For extreme cases, the medical doctor may suggest a surgical procedure.
+For extreme cases, the medical doctor may suggest a surgical procedure for a hiatal hernia.
 The surgeon will attempt to reconstruct the opening of your diaphragm and remove the hernia sac.
 We encourage you to visit your medical doctor for more advice on the surgical route.
 Make sure they explain the long-term success.
 Keep in mind that surgery is not a cure.
 Even if you opt for surgery, you will still have to change your lifestyle habits.

-A natural solution used by doctors includes chiropractic techniques designed to alleviate pain-related symptoms.
-The hernia (stomach and esophageal) are known to develop from poor posture and muscle weaknesses that place excessive pressures on your stomach and diaphragm.
+A natural solution used by doctors includes chiropractic techniques designed to alleviate pain-related symptoms of a hiatus or hiatal hernia.
+The hernia (stomach and esophageal) is known to develop from poor posture and muscle weaknesses that place excessive pressures on your stomach and diaphragm.
 If the pressure remains, corrective chiropractic care might assist with the symptoms.

 A published study in the Journal of the American Chiropractic Association reported significant improvement in hiatal hernia symptoms treated with Hiatal hernia-specific chiropractic treatments.
 To summarize, chiropractic treatment of a hiatus hernia is effective.
 Call our center today (03 2093 1000), and schedule your appointment with Yama Zafer, D.C.
 (Doctor of Chiropractic).
 He is an American chiropractor with over 23 years of clinical excellence.

 What To Expect From Our Chiropractor When You Visit Us With A Hiatus Hernia?